sdoria/SimpleSelfAttention/README.md

 ## Simple Self Attention layer

 The only difference between baseline and proposed model is the addition of a self-attention layer at a specific position in the architecture.
-Other positions have been tested with worse results.
+Other positions have been tested with worse results (Edit: this hasn't been really tested thoroughly).
 Also, adding multiple self-attention layers has made results worse.

 The new layer, which I call SimpleSelfAttention, is based on the fastai implementation ([3]) of the self attention layer described in the SAGAN paper ([4]).